crazywooooorm/Casual/README.md

 #### 08/30/18
 The algorithm practice took more time than I expected.
 Just finished the Divide & Conquer.
 Greedy algorithm is easy to catch, but when implementing a Divide & Conquer algorithm we need to be really careful on the recursion control.
 Don't mess up if and while; and always make it clear the division happens on the target list or only on the index.

+### 09/10/18
+Finished the whole algorithm toolbox.
+Last chapter Dynamic Programming is the most difficult chapter.
+To implement a dynamic programming algorithm, firstly, figure out what can be split and in each step what operations can be done.
+Then start loop from the smallest subgroup and use something to store those results.

+Next, we might do some practice on data structures.